KoteGotiashvili/Predicting-Car-Parts-Using-PyTorch/README.md

 # Deep Learning Model for Skin Cancer Classification

-## This project tackles skin cancer classification using a deep learning model built with PyTorch.
-The model is trained to distinguish between nine distinct skin cancer classes with a dataset of approximately 2,300 images.
+## This project tackles car parts classification using a deep learning model built with PyTorch.
+The model is trained to distinguish between 50 distinct car parts.

 Key Technologies: